rdineva/artificial-intelligence/README.md

 - [N Pruzzle Problem](https://github.com/rdineva/artificial-intelligence/tree/main/NPuzzle#n-puzzle) - implements a solution for the N-Puzzle problem using the Iterative Deepening A* (IDA*) search algorithm.
 It focuses on finding the shortest path from a given start board to the goal board, verifying solvability, and using Manhattan distance as the heuristic for efficient pathfinding.

-More information about each one can be found in each subfolder's README for the corresponding problem.
+More information can be found in each subfolder's README for the corresponding problem.